Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-zookeeper/altinity-kb-zookeeper-backup.md

     ZooKeeper backup
 ---

-Question: Do I need to backup Zookeeper Database, because it’s pretty important for ClickHouse?
+Question: Do I need to backup Zookeeper Database, because it’s pretty important for ClickHouse®?

 TLDR answer: **NO, just backup ClickHouse data itself, and do SYSTEM RESTORE REPLICA during recovery to recreate zookeeper data**